Harry's House: Writing and recording

-The album was largely written and recorded during 2020 and 2021.
+Songs

 "Boyfriends", however, was initially written during the final week of Fine Line (2019) recording.
 Speaking to Zane Lowe, Styles said of the track: "Boyfriends was written right at the end of Fine Line.
 I finished the album and we touched on it a last time, there was like an extra week to write some stuff.
 I recorded "Adore You", "Treat People With Kindness", and "Lights Up" […] and at the end of that session everyone left, and I started writing "Boyfriends" and it almost felt like "Ok, there's a version where we get this ready to put on [Fine Line]", and I think there was something about that just felt like "It's just gonna have its time, so like, let's not rush to get it done."
 And we did so many versions of it."
 Musician Ben Harper is credited playing the guitar on the track and had to ask for the guitar he gifted his daughter back to borrow to play it on the song.
 "Boyfriends" lyrically discusses the experience of romantic relationships in which "people don't treat each other very nicely sometimes" that Styles observed in his sister and friends when dating other people as well as his own experiences with dating.

 "Little Freak" was also initially written in 2019 during Styles' trip to Tokyo.
 Producer Kid Harpoon in an interview with Rolling Stone stated the track was "actually produced and mixed in a whole different version for Fine Line, but it just didn't feel right."
 The track was written and made in a hotel room in Tokyo on "bad rental gear" according to Styles and went through many iterations before reaching the final product.
 In the album's liner notes, the song is partially credited as being recorded in 'Tom's Room', referring to Kid Harpoon.